BA (Hons) in Social Care

 - Incorporates two supervised work-based learning placements in Years 2 and 3 in a broad variety of settings, from day services to drugs rehabilitation centres to secure residential units;

 - Students are challenged to develop academically through deepening their knowledge, professionally, by learning and practising social care skills and personally by developing a capacity to look at their own strengths and areas for improvement in relation to work.
-On completion of the programme, graduates will be eligible to apply for CORU registration.

 This 4-year course prepares students work a rewarding career in social care, a profession characterised by working in partnership with people who experience marginalisation, or disadvantage, or who have special needs.
 Students will explore and analyse the development of current and future trends in social care in Ireland and how legislation in this area is drafted and regulated.
 As well as learning about different models of social care and their appropriateness to different situations, you will also learn how to deliver a social care service, both alone and as part of a team, to people in community, day-care and residential settings.